Optimization of stochastic lossy transport networks and applications to power grids: Model description

 Let $\sigma^2:=\var \Big (\sum_{i=1}^n \o_i \Big)$ be the variance of the sum of the load fluctuations, which also rewrites as

 Since we assumed that there is at least one node with stochastic load fluctuations, we have $\sigma^2>0$.

 In order to cope with the stochastic fluctuations and, in particular, to keep the network balanced, we assume that load at each node is \textit{controllable}: for every $i=1,\dots,n$, node $i$ can deal with (either generate or store) a controllable fraction $\a_i \in \R$ of the realized total mismatch $ \bm{1}^T(\pp - \bmu) = \sum_{i=1}^n \o_i$.
-In other words, we assume that while using the \textit{load-sharing coefficients} $\a = (\a_1,\dots,\a_n) \in \R^n$ the \textit{net} load profile $\pp(\a)$ is given by
+In other words, we assume that while using the \textit{load-sharing factors} $\a = (\a_1,\dots,\a_n) \in \R^n$ the \textit{net} load profile $\pp(\a)$ is given by

 For any $j=1,\dots,n$, the term $\a_j \sum_{i=1}^n \o_i$ corresponds to the power generated or stored in the corresponding controllable load when using an affine control responsive to stochastic load fluctuations.
-We can rewrite the net power injection $\pp(\a)$ in matrix form as
+We can rewrite the net power load profile $\pp(\a)$ in vector form as

 where $\Sa \in \R^{n \times n}$ is the matrix defined as